SoftwareAG/c8y-docs/src/documents/guides/web/introduction.html.md

 * Data point table: a plugin, which adds a widget to dashboards providing a visualization of measurements in tabular form.
 * etc.

 > Note that you can [extend](#target) the core applications of Cumulocity (Administration, Cockpit, Device Management) with new functionality.
-Also, you can create a duplicate of one of the core applications and work on the duplicate itself.
+For normal tenants, you must create a duplicate of the core application before you can extend it.
 To create a duplicate of an application, you can either [copy it via the UI in "Administration"](/guides/users-guide/administration#clone-application) or [create a new application which uses the exact same plugins as the desired application](/guides/web/tab-plugin#dependencies).

 ### Project structure